 For the UPP, exercising voting rights allows the plan to hold publicly traded companies accountable for implementing responsible ESG practices.
 Bringing proxy voting activities in-house is one way that it has been able to become more directly involved in the decisions of a company.
 The benefit of this model, said Greig, is that an asset owner can vote in alignment with its own views of systemic issues impacting the portfolio rather than relying on managers who often take a company-by-company approach.

-Policy advocacy is a relatively new but important stewardship lever for asset owners.
-It involves promoting market wide changes through policy standard setting and norms.
+Policy advocacy is a relatively new but important stewardship lever for asset owners, she said, noting it involves promoting market-wide changes through policy standard setting and norms.
 “We think it’s important because it affects the rules of the game.
-We need to advocate for transparency, disclosure, governance considerations and market incentive structures that are consistent with long-term stability and our ability to generate long term, stable returns.”
+We need to advocate for transparency, disclosure, governance considerations and market incentive structures that are consistent with long-term stability and our ability to generate long-term, stable returns.”

 Read more coverage of the 2024 Global Investment Conference.